-Button Action

-" Profiler options

-• Launches the configured application to be profiled.
-By default, this is the application configured in the active Analyzer Script.
+Button Action TM • Displays a menu of options for managing your Profiling session. ▶ Launches the configured application to be profiled.
+By default, this is the application configured in the active Analyzer Script. • Indicates the state of the sampler.
+When green, sampling is enabled; when red, sampling is disabled.